 In the last few years some new varieties have arrived on the market that are a cross between a blood orange and another type of citrus!
 These are really exciting.

-A Pummelo was crossed with a blood orange and mandarin - the Valentine Pummelo was born.
-This pummelo is red on the inside and has the shape of a heart when slice in half.
+- A Pomelo was crossed with a blood orange and mandarin - the Valentine Pomelo was born.
+This pomelo is red on the inside and has the shape of a heart when slice in half.
 The name thought actually comes from the fact that is ripens around Valentine's Day.

 🌳 Where are They Grown?